Install Git

 Configure your identity

-Git refuses to commit until it knows who you are.
-Set your name and email globally — same email you use on GitHub.
+Git won't commit a thing until it knows who you are.
+Set your name and email globally, using the same email you use on GitHub.

 # set your name globally